When to fly

 Antwerp’s four seasons hardly vary in extremes.
 Winter (December to February) temperatures rarely dip below freezing, and summer highs are comfortably warm at 20 degrees, on average.
 Summer (June to August), though the most popular time for booking Antwerp flights, is also the rainiest season.
-For flights to Antwerp during the sunny and dry seasons, consider making your reservation for an autumn (September to November) or spring (March to May) trip.
+During the sunny and dry seasons, consider making your reservation for an autumn (September to November) or spring (March to May) trip.

 With a packed cultural calendar, countless museums and art galleries, and endless opportunities to shop the innovative boutiques, there’s no wrong time to book a flight to Antwerp for an inspiring, enthralling visit.

 With pleasant weather and a slew of sensational events scheduled, summer is the busiest season for booking flights to Antwerp.
 The Antwerp Summer Festival draws thousands of visitors annually for its various productions, outdoor movies, art installations and dance and music spectaculars.
-If you hope to join them, be sure to book your Antwerp flight months in advance.
+Many of the events take place in exciting and unusual venues throughout the city proving entertainment for visitors and locals of all ages.

 Cheap flights to Antwerp are plentiful in late fall and early spring.
 There are no festivals scheduled for the transitional seasons in Antwerp, so consider a daytrip to Brussels in October for the Brussels Flower Show or to Bruges in April for the Bruges Chocolate festival if you’re in the mood for a celebration.
-Antwerp cheap flights also open up after the winter holidays, when tourists tend to shy away from the colder weather.
+Flight prices to Antwerp tend to drop after the winter holidays, when tourists tend to shy away from the colder weather.

 Antwerp insider information